bigcommerce/dev-docs/docs/api-docs/cart-and-checkout/open-source-checkout.md

 * Loading all the required assets, including CSS files
 * Running the app

+## Developing a custom checkout

+If you wish to customize a checkout, follow the steps below:

+1. Please get in touch with support to prevent the CSS of default checkout from overriding the CSS of custom checkout.
+2. Enter your CSS into the [optimized-checkout.scss](https://github.com/bigcommerce/cornerstone/blob/master/assets/scss/optimized-checkout.scss) in Cornerstone or the [scss folder](https://github.com/bigcommerce/checkout-js/tree/master/src/scss) in checkout.js.
+We suggest moving content from "optimized-checkout.scss to the scss folder or vice-versa to ensure there is a single source of truth for handling styles.
+NOTE: "optimized-checkout.scss" will always override the CSS rules defined in checkout-js.

 ### Packaging custom checkouts with Open Source Checkout